Didstopia/factorio-server/README.md

 # Factorio server that runs inside a Docker container

+*Show your support for this project by signing up for a [free Bitrise account!](https://app.bitrise.io?referrer=02c20c56fa07adcb)*

 NOTE: This image will always install/update to the latest Factorio server.
 In case a new version is found, the server will restart and install the update.

 # How to run the server